OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 .. note:: Use float types for CPU, and integer types for MEMORY and VCPU.
 More information in :ref:`the Template reference documentation <template_user_inputs>`.

 .. note:: This capacity customization can be forced to be disabled for any Template in the cloud view.
-Read more in the :ref:`Cloud View Customization documentation <cloud_view_config>`.
+Read more in the :ref:`Cloud View Customization documentation <cloud_view>`.

 .. _vm_guide_user_inputs: